peranakanfrancis/mary/content/en/sacraments/holy-orders/sacrament-of-holy-orders.md

 > #### And he said to them, “Follow me, and I will make you fish for people. -  Matthew 4:19"

-### What is the Sacrament of Holy Orders?
-Those who receive the sacrament of Holy Orders — as a deacon, priest or bishop — are consecrated in Christ’s name “to feed the Church by the word and grace of God.”
-These servants of God are ordained and given a special role in carrying out Christ’s mission and help Christians imitate Christ’s mission of love and justice.
-These roles include representing Christ, proclaim the Word of God, community building, missionary work, being servants, advocates for the poor, share Catholic social teachings, evangelize, and be witnesses of God.
-Priests and Bishops preside at Eucharist.

 Having served as a vocation director for 12 years, I have heard most of the excuses for not answering a vocational call.
 Let me share a few.

 - One of my favourites is, “I’m not worthy.”
 Or from a parent, “He’s not worthy.”
 My favourite response was, “You are (or he is) not, so get over it.”
 This always stopped the conversation in its tracks, but I was partly serious in my answer.
 None of us, including Jorge Bergoglio, is worthy of the priesthood.
 It is a gift from God.
 And what a gift it is!
 All we can do is marvel that the Lord is generous and loving enough to let us share in his priesthood.